FlorianKrull/CompilerConstructionSS2019/evaluation_scheme.md

 - [ ] All integration tests succeed
     - provided test inputs must be included

-- [ ] Additional integration tests used for evaluation succeed
+- [ ] Additional integration tests (provided by the instructor) succeed

 - [ ] Architecture consists of shared library + executables